 The Salton Sea is a saltwater lake you’ll see on the way to Anza-Borrego.
 It is a huge lake and seems to go on forever.
 If you enjoy birding, you must stop: the Salton Sea National Wildlife Refuge is one of the best places to see birds in all of North America.

-#13 Have lunch at Wildest Greens in Palm Desert
+#13 Have lunch at The Farm in Palm Springs

 #14 Tour a windmill farm near Palm Springs